jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 10\.
 Don’t take on debt you can’t handle

-*Number 10, a strong word called consignment**Strictly for live men, not for freshmen**If you ain't got the clientele, say "hell no\!"\*\*'Cause they gon' want they money rain sleet hail snow*
+> *Number 10, a strong word called consignment<br>**Strictly for live men, not for freshmen**<br>If you ain't got the clientele, say "hell no\!"\*<br>Cause they gon' want they money rain sleet hail snow*

-If a “plug” or drug supplier has a enough confidence in a dealer, he may give him drugs in a consignment type of deal.
-What this means is that the supplier will give dealer product and he will only a pay a predetermined fixed price ahead of time.
+If a “plug” or drug supplier has enough confidence in a dealer, he may give him drugs in a consignment type of deal.
+What this means is that the supplier will give the dealer the product and he will only pay a predetermined fixed price after he's sold it.

-This is also known as “fronting work” and is also requested by a dealer who is low on money at the moment, but has the clientele or connections to turn a profit on it after he pays back what he owes the plug.
+This is also known as “fronting work” and is also requested by a dealer who is low on money at the moment but has the clientele or connections to turn a profit on it after he pays back what he owes the plug.

 In and of itself, this isn’t a bad practice.
-It buys you time, keeps you in the game, and—depending on your business savvy, position in the market, and general know how—allow you to make more money than you would have if you bought the product upfront.
+It buys you time, keeps you in the game, and—depending on your business savvy, position in the market, and general know-how—allows you to make more money than you would have if you bought the product upfront.

-However, this comes with the danger.
-Mainly, if you don’t sell enough of the product to cover your took out.
+However, this comes with a danger: if you don’t sell enough of the product to cover what you took out.
 Best case, you can’t ever do consignment again.
-Worst case, they take the money out of your knee caps—or worse.
+Worst case, they take the money out of your knee caps or life.

 This is no different than any other debt you take on.

 In the event of a default, the best case scenario is that they don't let you take anymore until you pay it back and demonstrate you can handle your debt responsibly .
 The worst case scenario is that you still have to pay it back AND you lose your home or car.

 Be honest with yourself.
 If you know that you don’t have the skillset, resources, or the work ethic to pay back a debt, don’t take it out.
 You may find yourself dealing with even bigger problems had you just remained without.